boinkkitty/tp/docs/DeveloperGuide.md

     Use case ends.

-* 2a.
-TutorSynch fails to store changes on persistant storage.
-  * 2a1.
-TutorSynch shows an error message.
-  * 2a2.
-TutorSynch retains the updated student record in memory only.
-  * 2a3.
-TutorSynch shows the list of student records including the newly updated.

-    Use case ends.

 **Use case: UC03 - Delete a student**

 Preconditions:
-* At lease one student record exists in TutorSynch.
+* At least one student record exists in TutorSynch.
 * User has identified the specific student to be deleted.

 Guarantees:
-* The targeting student record is removed locally if successfully deleted.
+* The targeting student record is removed if successfully deleted.

 **MSS**

-1. User requests to delete a student record by specifying the student's index.
+1. User requests to delete a specific student record.
-2. TutorSynch deletes the specified student record and update changes locally.
+2. TutorSynch deletes the specified student record.
 3. TutorSynch shows the updated list of student records.

     Use case ends.

 **Extensions**

 * 1a.
-TutorSynch detects that user enters an invalid student index.
+TutorSynch detects that user enters an invalid student reference.
   * 1a1.
 TutorSynch shows an error message.
   * 1a2.
 TutorSynch terminates the delete process.

-    Use case ends.

-* 2a.
-TutorSynch fails to store changes on persistant storage.
-  * 2a1.
-TutorSynch shows an error message.
-  * 2a2.
-TutorSynch deletes the specified student record in memory only.
-  * 2a3.
-TutorSynch shows the updated list of student records.

     Use case ends.

 **Use case: UC04 - List all students**